-How the Index Card Catalogued the World
+How the Index Card Cataloged the World

 Many scholars, like the 17th-century chemist Robert Boyle, preferred to work on loose sheets of paper that could be collated, rearranged, and reshuffled, says Blair.
 But others came up with novel solutions.
 Thomas Harrison, a 17th-century English inventor, devised the “ark of studies,” a small cabinet that allowed scholars to excerpt books and file their notes in a specific order.
 Readers would attach pieces of paper to metal hooks labeled by subject heading.
 Gottfried Wilhelm Leibniz, the German polymath and coinventor of calculus (with Isaac Newton), relied on Harrison’s cumbersome contraption in at least some of his research.

 Linnaeus experimented with a few filing systems.
 In 1752, while cataloging Queen Ludovica Ulrica’s collection of butterflies with his disciple Daniel Solander, he prepared small, uniform sheets of paper for the first time.
-“That cataloguing experience was possibly where the idea for using slips came from,” Charmantier explained to me.
-Solander took this method with him to England, where he catalogued the Sloane Collection of the British Museum and then Joseph Banks’s collections, using similar slips, Charmantier said.
-This became the cataloguing system of a national collection.
+“That cataloging experience was possibly where the idea for using slips came from,” Charmantier explained to me.
+Solander took this method with him to England, where he cataloged the Sloane Collection of the British Museum and then Joseph Banks’s collections, using similar slips, Charmantier said.
+This became the cataloging system of a national collection.

 Linnaeus may have drawn inspiration from playing cards.
 Until the mid-19th century, the backs of playing cards were left blank by manufacturers, offering “a practical writing surface,” where scholars scribbled notes, says Blair.
 Playing cards “were frequently used as lottery tickets, marriage and death announcements, notepads, or business cards,” explains Markus Krajewski, the author of Paper Machines: About Cards and Catalogs.
 In 1791, France’s revolutionary government issued the world’s first national cataloging code, calling for playing cards to be used for bibliographical records.
 And according to Charmantier and Müller-Wille, playing cards were found under the floorboards of the Uppsala home Linnaeus shared with his wife Sara Lisa.